TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 1. Read <a href ="https://www.w3.org/TR/css-flexbox-1/#flex-common"> this section </a> to understand the basic values of common flex shorthand values

 2. This <a href="https://css-tricks.com/almanac/properties/f/flex/">article</a> helps give a more brief overview of the common flex shorthand values along with a live demo to help visualize it

+3. This <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/flex"> MDN Doc </a> summarizes the entire flex short hand values as well as introduce some new syntax

 </div>

 ### Knowledge Check